Welcome to the Swim Across America - Nantucket Island Open Water Swim.

 Palliative and Supportive Care of Nantucket Program Details

 This program provides direct care and services to patients and families who are coping with cancer.
-Care is provided through a Nurse Practitioner, a part time APRN Oncology NP, Palliative Care Counselors, Social Workers, Program Assistant, Chaplain, Medical Director, and volunteers and is provided in any setting.
+Care is provided through a Nurse Practitioner, a part time RN-Nurse Specialist, a Palliative Care Counselor, Social Workers, Program Assistant, Chaplain, Medical Director, and volunteers and is provided in any setting.
 Cancer support groups are also conducted twice/month.
 Services are provided free of charge and are fully supported through donations and grants.
 PASCON staff works directly with the NCH oncology staff to ensure the needs of all patients are being met.

 SAA My Way is our virtual offering where you decide your activity and timeline.
 Register with a $50 self-donation and we’ll send you an SAA Swag Bag to show off your spirit.
 All donations raised for your My Way will support our SAA-Nantucket event.
 Click here to learn about all the ways you can have fun your way!